Park Address: 601 Burr Oak Dr, Ann Arbor MI 48103

-Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
+Open 6 a.m. - midnight with quiet hours starting at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, alcohol is prohibited and dogs must be on leash.

-Burr Oak Park is a lovely 3.3-acre neighborhood park on the far west side of Ann Arbor.
+Burr Oak Park is a lovely 3.3 acre neighborhood park on the far west side of Ann Arbor.
 View the Ann Arbor Parks and Nature Areas map for location context.
 The part is split into two sections on either side of Burr Oak Drive.
-The majority of the park (which contains the playground and other amenities) is on the east side of the street, while a small section that connects to Lakewood Elementary is on the west side of the street.
+The majority of the park, including the playground, is on the east side of the street.
+A small section that connects to Lakewood Elementary is on the west side of the street.
 The park contains a playground, benches and an accessible asphalt walk connection between Burr Oak Drive and Atterberry Drive.
 The park has grassy open fields and some tall trees providing shade.
 There are three gardens in the park which are maintained by park adopters that provide seasonal colors and add to the park's atmosphere.
-Some of the notable native plants in these gardens include Virginia Bluebells, Wild Geranium, Meadow Rue and Purple Coneflower, among others!
+Some of the native plants in these gardens include Virginia Bluebells, Wild Geranium, Meadow Rue and Purple Coneflower.
 See if you can spot them!

 Access and Parking

 There is street parking along Burr Oak Drive and Atterberry Drive.

 The park is accessible by foot and bicycle using the neighborhood streets around the park.
 Nearby Liberty Road has bike lanes and sidewalks.
 There is a pedestrian entrance from Liberty Pointe Drive, but there is no parking there.

 The nearest bus stop is about a six minute walk from the park.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map